 - Providing individual MEP installations for each apartment.

 Modular walls can be very useful when converting an open office space into individual apartments.
 There are soundproof wall systems available, which provide privacy when dividing the available floor space.
 Also, wall systems can be prefabricated with built-in MEP components to simplify the project.
 Rough-in work is minimized, since there is no need to open walls and insert piping or electrical conduit.
 A mezzanine design can also be useful when converting large office spaces into apartments.
 Areas with high ceilings can be used more efficiently by adding an intermediate floor, and the MEP installations for the mezzanine level can be added easily.

 When repurposing an open office, the electrical installations can be redesigned for residential use with relative ease.
 The main electrical feeders are already designed for office equipment, and they can support home appliances.
 Most of the work will consist of wiring individual electrical panels and circuits for each dwelling.

-Plumbing installations will generally require more changes, since open offices tend to have large areas sharing restrooms, while individual apartments need their own piping.
-However this also provides a great opportunity to conserve water by installing WaterSense plumbing fixtures.
+Plumbing installations will generally require more changes since open offices tend to have large areas sharing restrooms, while individual apartments need their piping.
+However, this also provides a great opportunity to conserve water by installing WaterSense plumbing fixtures.

 In the past, when the manufacturing industry moved away from large cities like New York, factories and warehouses were repurposed into loft apartments.
 Now, the digitalization of businesses and remote collaboration are reducing the demand for office spaces.
-While this has a negative impact on the commercial real estate sector, the same strategy that worked before can be repeated.
+While this hurts the commercial real estate sector, the same strategy that worked before can be repeated.
 Converting office spaces into apartments is viable, and the project is even simpler when converting smaller private offices.